pawijs/pawi/packages/snowpack-pawi/README.md

 }
 ```

-NB: The dependency to 'pawi' is to ensure semver major bump in case the HMR api changes in
+NB: The dependency to 'pawi' is to ensure semver major bump in case the HMR api changes.
-pawi-link.